 Nic returned to the guitar at the start of high school and formed his first band “Neon Avenue” in 3rd year.
 Teaching himself guitar it wasn’t until 5th year that he began to get finger picking lessons from Colin Mackenzie.
 His most notable gig with “Neon Avenue” was supporting “The Dykeenies” at The Alhambra in Dunfermline in 2010.

 After high school Nic went to The Academy of Music and Sound in Edinburgh to study a HNC in Music with his principle study being guitar.
 It was here that Nic’s passion for music and the guitar grew dramatically, giving him a better idea of what he would want to do in the future.

-After doing the HNC, Nic went on to study a BA/Hons in Popular Music at Edinburgh Napier University and is due to graduate in July 2016.
-Whilst studying on the course his understanding of the music industry has increased tenfold and has opened up his mind to the many avenues that his career may take.
+After doing the HNC, Nic went on to study a BA/Hons in Popular Music at Edinburgh Napier University where he graduated from in July 2016.
+Whilst studying on the course his understanding of the music industry increased tenfold and opened up his mind to the many avenues that his career may take.

 Nic began teaching privately in 2012 whilst still at university.
-Since then he has taught a wide range of ages from 13 to 70, has helped one student go on to study music at college and has taught as part of projects with three different charity groups, Synchronicity, Heart and Sound and Headroom.
+Since then he has taught a wide range of ages from 5 to 70, has helped two students go on to study music at college and has taught as part of projects with three different charity groups, Synchronicity, Heart and Sound and Headroom.